 - Digital Preservation Policy

-- Protocols for Aboriginal and Torres Strait Islander Collections
+- Aboriginal and Torres Strait Islander Collections Commitments

-- Digital Standard 1 – Metadata for digital objects and other specified resource types, v 1.5
+- Digital Standard 1 – Metadata for digital objects and other specified resource types, version 1.5

 - Digital Standard 2 - Digital capture & format, v 3.01